Drawmer MC1.1 Review

 Review Introduction

-Monitor Controllers in 2021 come in all flavours from more than a handful of manufacturers.
-Several years ago I was luck y to own the Grace Design m905 Monitor Controller, which was a complete studio centre piece.
-The Grace Design had every option one could desire including a superb in-built DAC section, multiple monitor outputs to drive for example a main pair of monitors, perhaps a secondary near field set of monitors and perhaps a third low-fi monitor such as Yamaha NS10s for example.
+Monitor controllers in 2021 come in a wide variety from numerous manufacturers.
+Several years ago, I was fortunate enough to own the Grace Design m905 Monitor Controller, which became the centrepiece of my studio.
+The Grace m905 had every feature you could want, including an excellent built-in DAC, multiple monitor outputs to drive a main pair of monitors, a secondary nearfield set, and even a third lo-fi option like Yamaha NS10s.

-Like many lower end audio interfaces, the Focusrite does not have relays on the monitor outputs, so turn on/off produces nasty sound through the speakers that can ultimately do damage.
-Sadly many monitor controllers, like the Dangerous Music D-Box+ which is a stunning bit of kit, even at that price point it has no output relays to protect the monitors, which is a major oversight at the price point.
+Like many lower-end audio interfaces, the Focusrite doesn’t have relays on the monitor outputs, so turning it on or off produces a nasty sound through the speakers that could potentially cause damage.
+Unfortunately, many monitor controllers, even high-end ones like the Dangerous Music D-Box+ – which is an impressive piece of gear – lack output relays to protect monitors, a major oversight at that price point.

-Given my monitors, the Tannoy Gold 7’s are left on at all times (they go into a low power sleep mode) I really needed the output relays to stop the Focusrite from putting that nasty spike out to the Tannoys every time I turned it off.
-So I started to look at my options for a monitor controller, and while I really didn’t want to spend the coin it takes to buy the Dangerous Music D-Box+, I was willing to go there, but having confirmed the lack of output relays, it was off the table.
+Given that my Tannoy Gold 7 monitors are always left on (they go into a low-power sleep mode), I needed output relays to prevent the Focusrite from sending that nasty spike to the Tannoys every time I powered it down.
+So, I began searching for a suitable monitor controller.
+While I was willing to consider the Dangerous Music D-Box+, its lack of output relays took it off the table.

-In a way that was a good thing, as the Dangerous Music D-Box+ has more features than I needed, and certainly was way more than I wanted to spend.
-So after looking at many other options, the Drawmer MC1.1 came into focus, and the more I read, the more I liked.
+In hindsight, that was probably for the best, as the D-Box+ had more features than I needed and was certainly more than I wanted to spend.
+After exploring several other options, the Drawmer MC1.1 caught my attention, and the more I read about it, the more I liked what it had to offer.

 Drawmer MC1.1 In Detail